rbe549/rbe549.github.io/project0fall2023aerial.md

 - Quaternion libraries
 - Any library that perform transformation between various representations of attitude
 - Any code for alignment of timestamps
-- Usage of ChatGPT (TODO: MORE NOTES!)
+- Usage of ChatGPT (or any other LLM) is allowed as long as you include the prompts used in your report and blatantly do not plagiarize from ChatGPT (includes copy pasting entire code)

 <b> Disallowed:</b>

-- Any function that implements in-part or full Gyroscope integration, accelerometer attitude estimation, Complementary filter or Madgwick filter
+- Any function that implements in-part or full Gyroscope integration, accelerometer attitude estimation, Complementary filter or Madgwick filter including usage of LLMs such as ChatGPT to write code for this

 If you have any doubts regarding allowed and disallowed functions, please drop a public post on [Piazza](https://piazza.com/wpi/fall2023/rbe595).

 <a name='coll'></a>

-## 9. Collaboration Policy
+## 6. Collaboration Policy

 <p style="background-color:#ddd; padding:5px">
 <b>NOTE:</b>